pandaen/lending-webapp/README.md

-# Pigify: Online Admin Access-console
+# Pigify: Online Admin Access-panel
 <p> If you are an admin user that manage libraries in the Pigify App then you can log in and manage your users, libraries and items </p>
 <br/>
 </p>